General properties of the RABBITT at parity mixing conditions

 The same PAD parametrization is applicable to a case with circularly polarized IR field and linearly polarized in the direction of IR propagation XUV pulse (`$\uparrow\circlearrowleft$').
-Unfortunately, for the chosen target, the odd anisotropy parameters are even smaller than for bi\-circular scheme, thus we do not present this scheme.
+Unfortunately, for the chosen target, the odd anisotropy parameters are even smaller than for {the} bi\-circular scheme, thus{,} we do not present this scheme.

+{As XUV field only prepares a state, and for these three schemes ($\circlearrowleft\circlearrowleft$, $\circlearrowleft\circlearrowright$ and $\uparrow\circlearrowleft$) the prepared states are axially symmetric and the IR field is the same, it is not surprising that PADs are parametrized equally.
+The three-lobe structure inherits the symmetry of the function of the IR field strength $(\cos(x\pm\phi)-i\sin(x\pm\phi))^2+(\cos(x\mp\phi)+i\sin(x\mp\phi))$; note that if one photon is absorbed, two are emitted or vice versa.
+As the instantaneous intensity of a circularly polarized field does not change, therefore, the phase control reduces to simple rotation of the PAD.}

 \widetext

 \endwidetext

 On the contrary, the scheme with circularly polarized XUV field ($ \bm k||z$) and IR linearly polarized ($\bm E||z$), `$\circlearrowleft\uparrow$', is very promising.
 The PAD possesses axial symmetry with respect to the IR polarization vector: